 I started off the summer simply trimming back the basil when I wanted a fresh herb garnish for a meal, then I started making basil infused water.

 Recently, however, when I saw my plants becoming more and more massive, I knew that I needed to start cutting back and preserving larger batches of basil.
-I started making batches of basil vinegar and, of course, pesto.
+I started making batches of basil vinegar, basil butter, and, of course, pesto.

 This dairy-free basil pesto is the perfect way to preserve fresh basil and have the taste of summer all year long.